be ready to fight COVID-19”

 Click HERE for a list of restaurants that remain open for delivery and/or carry out.
 This list will be updated continuously. https://www.wifr.com/content/news/List-Rockford-area-restaurants-open-for-delivery-carryout-curbside-pick-up-568842621.html

-The RPS 205 Nutrition Services team will provide meals to students from 9-10:15 a.m. starting Wednesday, March 25, Monday through Friday.
-Meals will be available at six locations:
+The RPS 205 Nutrition Services team will provide meals to students on Mondays and Thursdays from 9-10:15 a.m. starting Monday, April 6.

 Click HERE for information regarding United Way’s 211 program that connects people to resources.
 (Additionally, United Way of Rock River Valley has established a COVID-19 Emerging Needs Fund to support the needs of residents and their children to help alleviate hardships they may be experiencing due to the COVID -19 pandemic.
 An anonymous donor helped establish the fund with an initial $10,000 gift.
 Contributions, large and small, are being sought from area businesses and individuals.

 There are local agencies offering childcare support and services during the COVID-19 crisis.
 They are listed below, along with the specifics on their availability.